-1. Our Company and its Promoters are involved in certain litigations viz civil and tax proceedings which are currently pending at various stages.
+1. Our Company is involved in certain litigations viz civil and tax proceedings which are currently pending at various stages.
 Any adverse decision in these proceedings may render us liable to various penalties and/or monetary compensation and may adversely affect our business and results of operations.

-There are outstanding legal proceedings involving our Company and our Promoter which are pending at different levels of adjudication before various courts, tribunals and other authorities.
+There are outstanding legal proceedings involving our Company which are pending at different levels of adjudication before various courts, tribunals and other authorities.
 Such proceedings could divert management time and attention, and consume financial resources in their defence or prosecution.
 The amounts claimed in these proceedings have been disclosed to the extent ascertainable and quantifiable and include amounts claimed jointly and severally from our Company and Promoter.
 Any unfavourable decision in connection with such proceedings, individually or in the aggregate, could adversely affect our reputation, business, financial condition and results of operations.
-Certain details of such outstanding legal proceedings as of date of this Draft Red Herring Prospectus are set out below:
+Certain details of such outstanding legal proceedings as of date of this Prospectus are set out below:

-Name of Entity Criminal Proceeding S Actions by Regulatory Authorities Tax Proceedings Other Material Proceedings Aggregate amount involved (Rs. in lakhs)
+Name of Entity Criminal Proceeding s Actions by Regulatory Authorities Tax Proceedings Other Material Proceedings Aggregate amount involved (₹ in lakhs)

 By the Company Nil Nil Nil Nil Nil

 Against the Company Nil Nil 04 01 5.03

 By the Promoter Nil Nil Nil Nil Nil

-Against the Promoter Nil Nil 01 Nil 28.28
+Against the Promoter Nil Nil Nil Nil Nil

 By the Directors Nil Nil Nil Nil Nil

 Against the Directors Nil Nil Nil Nil Nil

 By Group Companies Nil Nil Nil Nil Nil

 Against Group Companies Nil Nil Nil Nil Nil

 By the Subsidiaries NA NA NA NA NA

 Against the Subsidiaries NA NA NA NA NA

-\N.A. = Not Applicable.
+^{}N.A. = Not Applicable.

 Further, there is no assurance that in future, we, our promoters, our directors or promoter group companies may not face legal proceedings and any adverse decision in such legal proceedings may impact our business.
-If any new developments arise, such as a change in Indian law or rulings against us by appellate courts or tribunals, we may need to make provisions in our financial statements that could increase our expenses and current liabilities If a significant portion of these liabilities materialize, it could have an adverse effect on our business, financial condition and results of operations.For further details in relation to legal proceedings involving our Company, Promoters, Directors, Group Company and Subsidiaries, kindly refer the chapter titled "Outstanding Litigation and Material Developments" on page 175 of this Draft Red Herring Prospectus.
+If any new developments arise, such as a change in Indian law or rulings against us by appellate courts or tribunals, we may need to make provisions in our financial statements that could increase our expenses and current liabilities If a significant portion of these liabilities materialize, it could have an adverse effect on our business, financial condition and results of operations.
+For further details in relation to legal proceedings involving our Company, Promoters, Directors, Group Company and Subsidiaries, kindly refer the chapter titled "Outstanding Litigation and Material Developments" on page 169 of this Prospectus.

 2. Our Company has not complied with certain statutory provisions under various acts.
-Such noncompliances/lapses may attract penalties.
+Such non-compliances/lapses may attract penalties.